-Benefit to the Refugia: Assess the optimal timing for captive propagation of San Marcos salamanders and identify potential reproduction triggers to inform further research.
-Expected Results: Interim report will be presented to the EAA and a peer review
+Benefit to the Refugia: Improve captive propagation of San Marcos salamanders Expected Results: Report will be presented to the EAA and a peer review publication, if applicable.

 Task 3.
 Species Propagation and Husbandry

 Development and refinement of SOPs for animal rearing and captive propagation: SMARC and UNFH will continue to refine SOPs for all species as needed for updates to reflect new protocols that are instituted for each species throughout the year.
 As new information becomes available about genetic management, SMARC and UNFH will further develop draft Captive Propagation Plans for all species.